FY 2015: A year of library service

-Library staff helped people by answering nearly 2 million reference questions.
+Library staff helped people by answering more than 1.3 million reference questions.

-The Library encouraged the love of reading and learning by offering 743 unique programs, delivered 8,677 times, reaching 440,385 attendees.
+The Library encouraged the love of reading and learning by offering more than 22,00 programs with a total attendance of 354,850 patrons.

 Most checkouts are now self-service.
-74% of items borrowed were checked out using the Library’s self-service checkout option, which allows staff to spend more time with customers who need personal assistance.
+73% of items borrowed were checked out using the Library’s self-service checkout option, which allows staff to spend more time with customers who need personal assistance.
+(FY 2014 data)

-The library continues to be the county’s largest provider of free computer access, with 868,028 uses of computers in Libraries, and 193,698 uses of wireless internet access.
+The library continues to be the county’s largest provider of free computer access, providing 929 PCs to the public.
+Library computers were used 802,615 times.
+The wireless internet was accessed 392,660 times.

-Volunteers make an important difference, now more than ever!
-This past year, 1,029 volunteers contributed 59,290 hours of service in libraries.
+Volunteers make an important difference, now more than ever.
+This past year, volunteers contributed 56,350 hours of service in libraries.

 Teen Summer Volunteers

-From June 12 – August 10, 2012, 196 Teen Summer Volunteers contributed a total of 6,698 hours of service in libraries.
-When surveyed at the end of their volunteer experience, 82% of teens stated that they were very likely to apply to volunteer with the library again next summer.
-Teens also often noted how volunteering at the library helped them develop or improve the following skills, which are directly related to success in the workplace: organization, teamwork, time management and customer service.
+From June 2014 – August 2014, 168 Teen Summer Volunteers contributed a total of 5726 hours of service in libraries.
+Teens noted how volunteering at the library helped them develop or improve important skills linked to success in the workplace: organization, teamwork, time management and customer service.

-We welcome new faces every day.
-40,109 people became new library cardholders this past year.
-245,947 people are active library users, meaning they have used their library card within the past two years.
+681,170 people are active library users, having used their library card within the past two years.

 Teachers and students

-Educators and students are using libraries.
-1,152 teachers checked out materials to utilize in their classrooms in the past year.
-5,253 students used the library’s online homework help resource Tutor.com.
+Educators and students use libraries.
+1,074 teachers checked out materials for classroom use this past year, a 26% increase from the previous year.
+4,635 students used the library’s online homework help resource Tutor.com.
+(FY 2014 data)

 People turn to libraries when searching for new jobs.
-4,077 people used the resources of the Job Help Center at Main Library, which offers career counseling resources, resume assistance, practice interview sessions, and help filing online applications.
+2,762 unique visitors used the resources of the Job Help Center at Main Library.
+The Job Help Center helped with career counseling resources, resume assistance, practice interview sessions, and help filing online applications.

 Summer reading: building on school-year success

-Adults, school-age children and teens who read, did so for an outstanding average of 20 minutes per day.
+Adults, school-age children and teens read for an outstanding average of 32 minutes per day, exceeding the research-based program`s goal of 20 minutes per day.

 - SCHOOL-AGE READING